A little bit about me

 In 2017 I started practising Ashtanga Yoga and I also found one of my favourite styles of yoga - Vinyasa Flow.
 I also started attending weekly Chanting & Philosophy sessions and practising with one of my dearest teachers, Sarah Hatcher.

-In 2017 I completed my 85hr Pregnancy Yoga Training with Sally Parkes.
-Between 2017 and 2019 I went into a deeper study of pregnancy and postnatal yoga by completing the British Wheel of Yoga 85hr Pregnancy Module and the 85hr Postnatal Module with the wonderful Judy Cameron.
+Between 2017 and 2019 I completed the 85hr Pregnancy Yoga Training with Sally Parkes and then went into a deeper study of pregnancy and postnatal yoga by completing the British Wheel of Yoga 85hr Pregnancy Module and the 85hr Postnatal Module with the wonderful Judy Cameron.
 I was lucky that the Pregnancy Module coincided with my second pregnancy and I then began the Postnatal Module when my son was just a few weeks old.
 So I absorbed these teachings whilst going through the physical process of being pregnant and going through the postnatal period.

 How it all began